-- Coordinate the operations of the TA alliance and its strategic objectives
+- Coordinating the operations of the TA alliance and its strategic objectives

-- Liaise, facilitate and engages with external stakeholders including government
+- Liaising, facilitating and engaging with external stakeholders including government

-- Keep abreast of relevant policies in the sector for the TA alliance to engage with
+- Keeping abreast of relevant policies in the sector for the TA alliance to engage with

-- Convene campaigns and supports and amplifies lobbying and advocacy initiatives of the TA Alliance and its strategic partners
+- Convenes campaigns and supports and amplifies lobbying and advocacy initiatives of the TA Alliance and its strategic partners

 - Tertiary qualification in a related field